emilk/emilib/README.md

 # Libraries with third-party dependencies

+#### al_lib
+Code for loading, playing and positioning sounds using OpenAL.

+Depends on OpenAL and other parts of emilib.

+Include `al_lib.hpp` and link with `al_lib.cpp`.
+You can also make use of `al_lib_fwd.hpp` to bring in forward declarations for most things in al_lib.

 #### gl_lib
 Code for doing simple things in OpenGL and/or OpenGL ES (GLES).
 It has classes and methods for dealing with: